Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • nodules in the veins.

-The list goes on, but sometimes there are no symptoms at all? the so-called latent form, the omnipresence of which hypercoagulability is detected only after blood is taken for analysis.
+The list goes on, but sometimes there are no symptoms at all? the so-called latent form, the result of which hypercoagulation is detected only after donating blood for analysis.

 Causes of thick blood

-Blood density is affected by a number of factors, the most common of which are:
+The density of blood is influenced by a number of factors, the most common of which are:

-• an excess of red blood cells, platelets and hemoglobin,
+• excess amount of red blood cells, platelets and hemoglobin,

 • irradiation,